Anti-Jamming based on Beam-Steering Antennas and Intelligent UAV Swarm Behavior: Simulation Results

 Figure \ref{Fig10} shows that, given the lower complexity of the possible positions, the GA converges more stably and quickly.
 There is again a significant difference between the attained OF value when applying beam-steering (1.08$e^{8}$), compared with the omnidirectional case (1587).

 The scenario was also analyzed for two different computation time limits: 15~s and 60~s.
 The obtained results are shown in Figure \ref{fig28}.

-In the omnidirectional communication configuration, GA can obtain a very fine-tuned arrangement of the UAVs in a significantly shorter time interval.
+In the omnidirectional communication configuration, GA can obtain a very fine-tuned arrangement of the UAVs in a significantly shorter time interval, trying to place the swarm as far as possible from the jammer.
 Its results are shown in Figure \ref{fig29}.
-Although the positioning of the UAVs using the beam-steering antenna configuration are obviously not ideal when compared to the omnidirectional configuration, there is a drastic decrease in communication performance when using the latter.
+Although the positioning of the UAVs using the beam-steering antenna configuration are obviously not ideal when compared to the omnidirectional configuration, there is a drastic decrease in communication performance when using omnidirectional antennas.

 Analyzing the results above, it is clear that the GA seeks to acquire positions further away from the jammer to reduce the interference felt, and, on the other hand, it aims to bring the UAVs closer together to increase the power received by each node.
 The results improve for longer could be better since, to increase the objective function value, the GA requires a computation time interval that may not compatible with a realistic operating environment.
 This issue is addressed in Scenario 3.